ujuadimora-dev/FunTime-Quiz/README.md

 # FunTime-Quiz

  Funtime- Quiz site is  an educational website- The user is test on on his/her knowledge on science and Nature.
-The iste is user friendly and accesseble for screen reader  The site has  sections; Home, and contact pages, & play, Quiz  and score sections.
+The site is user friendly and accesseble for screen reader.
+It  has  5 sections; Home , contact, play, Quiz, score sections.
 .
 View the live site here
  [here]( https://ujuadimora-dev.github.io/FunTime-Quiz/)